 Fans, Filters and how they relate to your garden.

-Depending on your garden size, and the natural condition of your outside air.
-It's certainly possible that at some point, you will find yourself buying air conditioners and dehumidifiers.
+Depending on your garden size, and the natural condition of your outside air, it's certainly possible that at some point, you will find yourself buying air conditioners and dehumidifiers.
 However, weather you end up needing these items or not, it is almost certain you will at the very least be buying fans for your grow room.
 Fans will help us with a few things.
 Wall mount fans like the Hurricane 16" are not only great for circulating your air and ensuring that every cubic foot of your room is similar.
 But they also provide something for your plant to resist, which will in turn strengthen overall stalk girth and density.

-But what's the best policy for ensuring we have the best air quality in our room?
+What's the best policy for ensuring we have the best air quality in our room?
 Lets first start off with the idea that the air quality outside is already perfect.
 In that case, all we need to do is add exhaust fans.
 So for the sake of example, lets make a pretend room.
 Our fake room will be 10'x10'x8'.
 Next we want an idea of how many times we want to cycle the rooms air.
 Here's the calculation for that.

-- Get the total cubic feet of the room.
+- Calculate the total cubic feet of the room.
 In this case 10x10x8 = 800.

 - Standard cycle timing is one time per minute to every 3 minutes.
-So if we can't every minute, we will need a fan that is at the very least able to push 800 CFM.
+So if we want once every minute, we will need a fan that is at the very least able to push 800 CFM.
 This Can Pro 8" would do nicely.
 If we want less flow, divide by the minutes.
 2 minutes would be 800/2 = 400.
 3 minutes would be 800/3=270.

 - If you are adding a carbon filter, that will cut down the CFM Value of the fan.
 Typically this reduction is about 40% or less.
 You may wish to factor this in when determining fan size.